-Second, restrictions on a wholesaler selling direct to end-users and restrictions on a buyer's ability to sell components, supplied for the purposes of incorporation, to customers who would use them to manufacture the same type of products as those produced by the supplier may also fall within the Vertical Block Exemption's safe harbour.
+Third, restrictions on a buyer's ability to sell components, supplied for the purposes of incorporation, to customers who would use them to manufacture the same type of products as those produced by the supplier may also fall within the Vertical Block Exemption's safe harbour.

-Third, distributors appointed within a selective distribution system can be restricted from selling to unauthorised distributors (see question 27).
+Fourth, distributors appointed within a selective distribution system can be restricted from selling to unauthorised distributors (see question 35).

-Fourth, certain objectively justifiable customer restrictions will be permitted: for example, clauses preventing sales of medicines to children.
+Fifth, certain objectively justifiable customer restrictions will be permitted: for example, clauses preventing sales of medicines to children.

-25 How is restricting the uses to which a buyer puts the contract products assessed?
+29 How is restricting the uses to which a buyer puts the contract products assessed?